lary17181/PAM-MajorBeatAPI/README.md

-# PAM-MajorBeatAPI
+# PAM-MB-API
-Deploy da Api
+API from MajorBeat App.